peter-leonov/ngx_http_js_module/README.markdown

 The callback takes three parameters: subrequest (`sr`) in which context it was invoked, the response body data (`body`) and the subrequest “result code” (`rc`).
 The last one is an internal nginx code and now is used for test purposes only.

+This is a good idea to issue a subrequest throug the `proxy_passs` even to the nginx itself.
+This trick helps to deal with other modules in cost of establishing a loopback connection from nginx to nginx itself.

 In nginx.conf: